-An important practical issue in the implementation the OBNSLA and the BNSLA is the granularity in the PU's SINR, which prevents the SU from detecting small variations in the PU SINR.
-A full theoretical convergence analysis of this problem is an important topic for future research.
-In this paper, we test this problem using simulation.
-Fig. 5(b) presents simulation results for a scenario where the PU's power control process is based on a quantized measurement of the PU's SINR in the range -5 dB to 20 dB.
-It is shown that the interference reduction is not improved for more than 4 bits of quantization.
-This means that small granularity does have a practical affect on the performance of the OBNSLA and BNSLA.
+analysis of this problem is an important topic for future research.
+In this paper, we test this problem using a simulation.
+Fig. 4(b) presents simulation results for a scenario where the PU's power control process is based on a quantized measurement of the PU's SINR in the range -5 dB to 20 dB.
+It is shown that the interference reduction is not improved for more than 4 bit quantization.
+This means that small granularity does have a practical affect on the performance of the O/BNSLA.